MJoergen/x16-nexys4ddr/fpga/vera/README.md

 available before the next clock cycle.
 To achieve this all the Block RAMs are clocked on the falling edge of the CPU clock.

+# Testing in simulation
+To run a simulation test just type "make".
+The simulation will run for some time corresponding to about ten scan lines, i.e.  just enough to see how the colour generation of the first two rows of tiles works.
+The test bench instantiates a dummy CPU which generates a sequence of writes identical to those done by the KERNAL/BASIC ROM during startup.